strangewarp/PhrasesPd/README.txt

 TO-DO LIST (in rough order of desired implementation):

+* Compatibility: Ensure that PhrasesPd is compatible with the final version of Pd-extended 0.43, once Pd-extended 0.43 is out of beta.
 * Debugging: Figure out what's causing lag spikes on weak computers when a phrase with multiple dangling sustains is deactivated.
+(This can be alleviated by dilligent use of closing NOTE-OFF commands for every NOTE-ON)
 * Add feature: ADC capabilities, plus editor panel.
 * Add feature: MIDI-CLOCK capabilities.
 * Refactoring: Shunt as many functions as possible into Lua table files, and require said files into the relevant pdlua objects.
-* Refactoring: Replace laggy mechanisms with pre-generated variables wherever possible.
 * --- Beta Release Goes Here ---